 \subsubsection{Evaluation Scenario 2: Fine-tuning with Temporal Context Module}

 ~

 \textit{(Temporal Context Module)} This study investigated the most effective TCM structure for integrating and analyzing information across multiple PSG epochs.
-Table \ref{table:table7} demonstrates that the Mamba-based structure outperformed conventional architectures, such as LSTM \cite{ref13} and multihead attention \cite{ref4, ref5}, used in previous studies.
-Additionally, a performance analysis of Mamba with varying context lengths revealed that the highest \textit{ACC} and \textit{Kappa} values were achieved with a context length of 20.
+In this context, the employed Mamba-based structure outperformed the LSTM \cite{ref13} and Multi-Head Attention \cite{ref4, ref5} structure used in previous research in terms of both performance and efficiency (Table \ref{table:table7} and \ref{table:table8}).
+Furthermore, an analysis of the Mamba’s performance across different context lengths revealed that a context length of 20 achieved the highest \textit{ACC} and \textit{Kappa} values (Table \ref{table:table7}).